huggingface/transformers/docs/source/add_new_model.rst

 Face team can efficiently understand your problem or question.

-To do so, you can go to the “Files changed” tab where you see all of your changes, go to a line regarding which you want to ask a question and click on the “+” symbol to add a comment.
+To do so, you can go to the “Files changed” tab where you see all of your changes, go to a line regarding which you want to ask a question, and click on the “+” symbol to add a comment.
 Whenever a question or problem has been solved, you can click on the “Resolve” button of the created comment.

 In the same way, the Hugging Face team will open comments when reviewing your code.
 We recommend asking most questions